 Instructions Vary by Service

-Two-factor goes by many different names—such as two-step verification, login approval, login verification, and so on—but they all protect your information and accounts.
+Multi-factor goes by many different names—such as two-factor verification, two-step verification, login approval, login verification, and so on—but they all protect your information and accounts.
+See Two Factor Auth (2FA) for more information.